appsquickly/XcodeEditor/README.md

 ### With contributions from:

+* <a href="https://github.com/cncool">Connor Duggan</a> - lots of bug fixes, maintenance and enhancements.
 * <a href="https://github.com/smirn0v">Alexander Smirnov</a> - Cleaned up, generalized and contributed back the changes from the Calabash fork.
-* Connor Duggan - bug fixes and maintenance.
 * Zach Drayer - lots of fixes and features to support TextMate.
 * Janine Ohmer - support adding and removing sub-projects (http://www.synapticats.com).
 * Bogdan Vladu - support adding and removing groups (www.levelhelper.org).